yannbf/may-the-4th/README.md

 With that in mind, I created a provider that uses Ionic Native Audio plugin to store and play the sounds natively, and also falls back to HTML5 Audio, in case the user is on the browser.

+[ INSERT VIDEO WITH SOUND ]

-These sounds would be played in two ocasions: When switching sides or when Jedi Mode is on.
+These sounds would be played in two ocasions: When switching sides or when Jedi mode is on.

+The Jedi mode is a feature that unfortunately doesn't work on the PWA, but you can check it out by installing the apk/ipa on your app.
+What it does is it turns your flashlight on with a nice lightsaber sound and every time you swing the phone, the app reproduces a lightsaber swinging sound.
+This way you can play around and feel like a Jedi!

 ## Firebase and The Force map